voedger/voedger-internals/server/README.md

 Documentation is organized as follows:

 - Architecture folder contains the server and components architecture in C4 model notation
-- Other folders contain the documentation about use cases and stories
+- Other folders contain the documentation about features and use cases